microsoftman/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/customized-game-dev-vm.md

 :::image type="content" source="./media/customized-game-dev-vm/sysprep-setting.png" alt-text="Screenshot showing how to enable the VM to be used with sysprep":::

 > [!NOTE]
 > When deploying via the Azure Portal, you must check this box .
-The VM will be used with sysprep to create a custom image** in the Advanced tab, as shown below.
+The VM will be used with sysprep to create a custom image in the Advanced tab.
 Otherwise, the following steps will fail.

 ## Step 2: Access the Game Dev VM and customize it